xuuhaoo/OkSocket/README.md

     @Override
     public int getBodyLength(byte[] header, ByteOrder byteOrder) {
-    	//The length of the body is parsed from the header, byteOrder is the sequence of bytes that you configured in the parameter, which can be easily parsed using ByteBuffer return 0;
+    	//The length of the package body is parsed from the header of the package, byteOrder is the sequence of bytes that you configured in the parameter, which can be easily parsed using ByteBuffer class return 0;
     }
 });